NUMBER OF VOTES

 How do I get my digital perk?
 When will I get my physical perk?

-We will send out all perks AFTER the Tiltify campaign closes, including digital downloads.
-Perks take a varying amount of time to prepare and send out, sometimes months, so we will update you in the coming weeks via email and Tumblr.
-Make sure to check the email account associated with your Tiltify perk purchase.
+We will send out all perks after the Tiltify campaign closes, including digital downloads.
+Perks can take several months to prepare and send out, so we will update you in the coming weeks via email.
+Make sure to check the email account associated with your Tiltify perk purchase

 I messed up/need to update my shipping address!
 How will I get my perk?!